keepsimple17/react-professional-expreience/README.md

-# Frontend Best Practice with React, MobX & TypeScript
+# Frontend Best Practice with React, MobX

 A bare minimum react-mobx-webpack-es6 boilerplate with TodoMVC example.